philippesalvail/m4-2-react--ecosystem/README.md

 - Large photo of the item
 - Name, latinName, description, countryOfOrigin shown in some way
 - _if_ the item is in stock, show a "Buy now" button.
 Otherwise, render the text "out of stock".
-- Show the avatar and store name of the seller.
-Hint: You'll need to import `sellers`.
+- Show the avatar and store name of the seller. _Hint:_ You'll need to import `sellers` from the `data.js` file.

 ---